teodutu/CDCI/Assignments/Assignment-1/README.md

 # Assignment 1: Google SLO-Generator 2.0.0 - Code Execution

-Use the `Makefile` to deploy the environment:
+Use the `Makefile` in the `container` folder to deploy the environment:
 ```
-studetn@cdci $ make connect  # Connect to the container
+studetn@cdci container $ make connect  # Connect to the container
 [...]

 root@... # cd root  # Navigate to the exploit location